-For each SPV, we agreed the Net Assets Value (NAV) to audited financial statements.
+For each SPV, we agreed the Net Asset Value ("NAV") to audited financial statements (where available) or unaudited trial balances.

-For each SPV, we inspected the composition of the NAV and, where we noted that underlying investment properties were the key drivers, we confirmed that the fair values of those investment properties were audited and they were determined by a reasonable valuation approach in accordance with a market supported valuation standard.
+For each SPV, we inspected the composition of the NAV and, where we noted that underlying investment properties were the key drivers, we confirmed that the fair values of those investment properties were audited and engaged with our PwC valuation expert in assessing if the valuation was determined by a reasonable valuation approach in accordance with a market supported valuation standard.